antiq Logoantiq

 Vergil's Aeneid, Excerpts from Books 4, 6, 7, 11, and 12

 Dido burns.
 Aeneas descends to the Underworld.
 Camilla charges into battle.
 Turnus falls.
-This is the emotional core of the Aeneid — and the exam.
+This is the emotional core of the Aeneid, and of the exam.

 +175 vocab7 passages